rbalestr-lab/stable-ssl/docs/source/user_guide.rst

 User Guide
 ==========

-This guide will walk you through launching runs with ``stable-SSL``.
+This guide provides instructions for launching runs with ``stable-SSL``.

 To make the process streamlined and efficient, we recommend using configuration files to define parameters and utilizing `Hydra <https://hydra.cc/>`_ to manage these configurations.